Ilya Mikheyev Game Preview: Canucks vs. Sharks

 Mikheyev Season Stats Insights

-- In 14 games this season, Mikheyev has a plus-minus of +2, while averaging 14:15 on the ice per game.

-- In five of 14 games this year, Mikheyev has scored a goal, and he has one game with multiple goals.
+- In six of 17 games this year, Mikheyev has scored a goal, and he has one game with multiple goals.

-- In nine of 14 games this year, Mikheyev has registered a point, and in one of those games he came away with multiple points.
+- Mikheyev has a point in 10 of 17 games played this year, with multiple points in one of them.

-- In four of 14 games this year, Mikheyev has had an assist, but no games with multiple assists.
+- Mikheyev has yet to record a multi-assist game this season despite registering one in four of 17 games played.

-- The implied probability is 51.2% that Mikheyev goes over his points over/under based on the odds.
+- Mikheyev's implied probability to go over his point total is 50% based on the odds.

-- There is a 33.3% chance of Mikheyev having more than 0.5 assists, based on the moneyline odds.
+- Given his moneyline odds, Mikheyev has an implied probability of 31.2% of going over his assist prop bet.

 Sign up for Underdog fantasy today.